xxyen/attendance-management/README.md

     - Make sure to commit, push, and generate a release on GitLab before the deadline.
 - Late submission policy
     - Late submissions are not allowed without a completed request before the deadline.
-    - Grade penalty policy applies as described on the syllabus and day one slides.
+    - Grade penalty policy applies as described on day one slides.
 - Documentation
     - Diagrams and their sources must be included in a folder called documentation in the GitLab repository.
         - Although you can use any tool, the tool needs to be freely available.